yokolet/pastoral-valleys/README.md

 After changing all to lower case, I still see more than 100 types.

-Because of this nature, it's not a good idea to process data on JavaScript to make a marker.
+Because of this nature, it's not a good idea to process data on JavaScript to make markers.
 On this app, the pre-processing is done in the server side.
 The server makes query to OpenData API endpoint.
-The relevant records are extracted and converted to smaller JSON, which makes JavaScript work lighter.
+The relevant records are extracted and converted to smaller JSON, which makes JavaScript work less.

-The definition of relevant data is the crime records that may affect my apartment search.
+The definition of relevant data is the crime records that may affect my apartment hunting.
 If the category part of `lcr_desc` field includes one of the following words, the record is used to plot marker.
 Otherwise, it will be dropped from JSON data to send out to JavaScript client.

 ```
-'arson',
-'assault',
-'burglary',
-'firearm',
-'homicide',
-'larceny',
-'murder',
-'rape',
-'robbery',
-'sex',
-'shots',
-'theft',
-'weapons'
+'arson', 'assault', 'burglary', 'firearm', 'homicide', 'larceny',
+'murder', 'rape', 'robbery', 'sex', 'shots', 'theft', 'weapons'
 ```